Influencing Factors of Sharps Container Design

 - Sharps protruding from sharps container due to small aperture/lid opening

-- Sharps penetrating through thin-walls of container
+- Sharps penetrating through thin-walls of disposable sharps containers

 - Manipulation of the sharps container without deposited needles being secured by a permanent closure